-Menu → Reject Call Waiting
+Menu → Reject Call Waiting Select and press OK.

 The call waiting tone is turned off.
-You remain connected with the internal subscriber.
-The ringer can still be heard on the other registered handsets.
+You remain connected with the internal participant.
+The ringer melody can still be heard on the other registered handsets.

 Handset settings

 Your handset is preconfigured, but you can change the settings to suit your individual requirements.